dasun27/Amazon-Q/README.md

-# Amazon Q usage with Terraform
+# Terraform module for a web service (ECS/ALB/RDS)

 ## Overview